Greenwood Leflore Hospital’s team of General Surgeons can diagnose and treat your symptoms in a timely and professional manner.

 Wound: Any condition or injury causing a break in the skin.
 Allows bacteria and debris to enter the protective layer into the body.

 - Pressure Ulcers are also known as decubitus ulcers, bedsores and pressure sores.
 They range from simple tenderness and redness to open, necrotic foul swelling areas that need surgical debridement.
 Cleaning a wound such as this can be life threatening and a surgeon is needed to determine the proper treatment.

 - Venous Ulcers are very common in one third of the US population causing swelling and discoloration around the ankle.
 The can lead to open weeping painful sores that won’t heal without evaluation and treatment by a surgeon.
 Treatment can be as simple as using moisturizer and support hose and as complex as surgery or grafting.
 Easily confused with arterial ulcers, treatments are very different and a surgeon is needed to determine which treatment is needed.

-- Diabetic Foot Ulcers are usually due to long standing poorly controlled DM which causes poor circulation and neuropathy, which is the inability to feel pain.
+- Diabetic Foot Ulcers are usually due to long standing poorly controlled diabetes management which causes poor circulation and neuropathy, which is the inability to feel pain.
 Prevention, surveillance and good foot care by a skilled podiatrist or surgeon are the key.

 Atherosclerotic Peripheral Vascular Disease is due to poor circulation from any cause.
 Blood can’t get to the site of injury to fight infection and help it to heal many times combined with other types of wounds.
 These wounds are complex and require the attention of a surgeon.

-Traumatic Wounds are cuts, bruises, burns, and surgery are examples.
-Various types of injuries needs carious tapes and duration of treatment.
+Traumatic Wounds include cuts, bruises, burns, and surgery.
+Various types of injuries need various types and duration of treatment.
 Only a surgical specialist can help solve the middle.